Torgen/codex-blackboard/docs/Solving.md

 Every puzzle has a heart icon in both its blackboard grid row and in the info panel on its puzzle page.
 Clicking the heart adds the puzzle to your personal list of favorites.
 Clicking it again removes it from your list.
 </details>
 <details>
-  <summary>Mark mechanics as favorites to discover puzzles you'll enjoy solving.</summary>
+  <summary>Mark mechanics as favorites to discover puzzles involving those mechanics.</summary>

 Selecting one or more [mechanics](./Mechanics.md) from the **Favorite Mechanics Dropdown** at the top of the blackboard will cause puzzles which are marked as involving any of those mechanics to appear in your favorites.